Phase-Stable Optical Fiber Links for Quantum Network Protocols: All-optical DLCZ architecture

 To achieve high-fidelity (> 0.99) path-state entanglement distribution, several conditions must be met.
 Phase stability is crucial, as even small fluctuations in optical path length can introduce phase noise that limits the measurement fidelity.
 A phase change of $\Delta\phi = 0.1$ radians reduces the fidelity to about 0.9975 (discussed in more detail in section \ref{sec3b}).
 Additionally, the optical paths from source to measurement must be highly indistinguishable, that is, there must be no identifying information about which source a photon came from that reduces the interference visibility at the repeater.
 Photons from the two sources must have the same polarization, spectral and temporal profiles, and arrive at the same time within femtoseconds.
 Finally, a high degree of isolation between quantum and classical channels is required to ensure that the relatively high-power stabilization laser does not overwhelm the single-photon detectors or lower the fidelity with noise photons.
 Implementing a full entanglement swapping demonstration is beyond the scope of this manuscript.
-Instead, we focus on independently stabilizing the the two deployed fiber paths that would connect nodes A and B to the swapping station in a Mach-Zehnder interferometer as shown in Fig. \ref{fig:setup}.
+Instead, we focus on independently stabilizing the two deployed fiber paths that would connect nodes A and B to the swapping station in a Mach-Zehnder interferometer (as shown in Fig. \ref{fig:setup}) that would enable such a demonstration.
+We use an attenuated laser at 1550 nm to simulate a heralded telecom photon source operating with a bandwidth of 1 nm at a repetition rate of 500 MHz and average photon number of 0.08.
+A major benefit of our scheme is that the stabilization signal that is distributed can in principle be used to lock independent weak local oscillators needed to carry out the measurements on the path-entangled qubits.